What Does Thermodynamics Say About Morality?

 I’m anthropomorphizing but I think this is going to be a topic of conversation and a distilled version may well become the next big religion.

 Please take everything with a massive grain of salt.
-It's a prototype of some ideas and I won't pretend that I know what I'm talking about.
-I don't even know what ChatGPT is talking about a lot of the time.
+It's a rough draft of some weird ideas and I won't pretend that I know what I'm talking about.
+I chose to start with the topics of killing and murder since it seemed like a good starting point.
+It should go without saying that there is a lot more to morality than this.

-So why publish this at all?
-I don't know, hopefully there's something interesting in here.
+Why publish this at all?
+I don't know, hopefully there's something interesting here.
 If not, sorry for wasting your time!

 Introduction: What is Murder?